PdxCodeGuild/class_olive/4 JavaScript/labs/01 JavaScript Redo.md

 ## Version 1

 Pick a Python lab and re-do it in JavaScript.
-You should first try to write them using JavaScript's `prompt` and `alert` in place of Python's `input` and `print`.
+You should first try to write them using JavaScript's console.log() and then take any possible inputs from html and display the results on the dom.
+The rendering in HTML does not need to be fancy, but connect the script logic to display the resuts and take in inputs.

 - Random Password Generator
 - Rock, Paper, Scissors